• Skip to main content

-Noticing intriguing landscape elements everywhere is one phenomenon that I did not foresee as a fruit of this creative exercise.
+Noticing intriguing landscape elements everywhere is one phenomenon that I did not foresee as a fruit of this img_20161024_074315creative exercise.
 I should have realized that my perspective would become hyper-focused on the elements of landscape, as my observations of people and situations became heightened when I studied acting and

 directing.